 You never know what life's going to throw at you, so you can’t plan for the unexpected.
-What you can do is make sure you have a cost effective insurance cover in place should life take an unexpected turn.
-After all -- who'd pay the bills if you can’t work?
+What you can do is make sure you consider having cost effective insurance cover in place should life take an unexpected turn.

 What's the right amount of cover for you?